haaappytoast/20_BS4_Spring_OpenSoftwareProject/README.md

 - SIFT
 - Affine/Hough transformation
 ~~~
+## Technical report
-For more details, please refer to technical report PDF in each section.
+* For more details about code, experiments, and analysis, please refer to technical report PDF. <br/>
+* If you request me by yrs1107@gmail, I'll send you them.
+(Written in Korean)

 # 1. Requirments